bitrise-io/devcenter/_articles/en/reviews/sharing-and-storing-workflows-among-apps-draft.md

 ## Storing bitrise.yml and your projects in separate repositories

-If you store your projects in a repository (repo A) and your ymls in _another_ repository (repo B), you can easily track changes made to the ymls in repo B without creating extra noise in the project's repo.
+If you store your projects in a repository (repo A) and your .yml files in _another_ repository (repo B), you can easily track changes made to the .yml files in repo B without creating extra noise in the project's repo.

 Let's tie in Bitrise to run a specific workflow!